Best Cheap Health Insurance in Washington for 2026

 Community Health Plan of Washington has the most affordable health insurance in nine of Washington state's 10 largest cities.

-Community Health Plan of Washington has the cheapest health plans in Seattle, Spokane, Tacoma, Bellevue and Everett.
-But, Regence BlueShield has the most affordable coverage in Vancouver, WA.
+Community Health Plan of Washington has the cheapest Gold plans in Seattle, Spokane, Tacoma, Bellevue, Kent and Everett.
+But LifeWise Health Plan of Washington sells the cheapest plans in Vancouver.

 County | Cheapest plan | Monthly rates |